Sambhaji Maharaj Biography- Thrilling History

 There, he called all his commanders.
 Brother-in-law of Sambhaji Maharaj, named Ganoji Shirke, made union with Mughals.

-Ganoji was so greedy and wanted Watandari (Maratha Land) from his Kingdom.
+Ganoji was so greedy and wanted Watandari (Maratha Land) from his kingdom.
 But, Sambhaji Raje straightly rejected his demands to give Watandari.

 At that time, Sambhaji Raje was with his Brahmin friend and advisor “Kavi Kalash” and with some trustworthy people because that meeting was so confidential.